CopterExpress/clover/docs/en/setup.md

 We recommend using the modified version of PX4 by CopterExpress for the Clover drone, especially for autonomous flights.
 Download the latest stable version **<a class="latest-firmware v4" href="https://github.com/CopterExpress/Firmware/releases">from our GitHub</a>**.

+> **Info** For Pixhawk-based quadcopters there is a separate firmware version.
+See details in "[Pixhawk / Pixracer firmware flashing](firmware.md)" article.

 Flash the flight controller with this firmware:

 <img src="../assets/qgc-firmware.png" alt="QGroundControl firmware upload" class="zoom">